colaberry/enterprise-data-readiness-ai-agents/chapter-00/chapter_00_complete.md

 **Research quantifies the accuracy problem:**

-**Baseline Performance:** Text-to-SQL accuracy on academic benchmarks like Spider shows 60-70% accuracy.[8]
-But enterprise schemas with hundreds of cryptically-named tables dramatically increase difficulty—many organizations see 40-60% accuracy in early testing without optimization.
+**Baseline Performance:** Current research on the BIRD benchmark (Big Bench for Large-scale Database-grounded Text-to-SQL) shows that even advanced models like GPT-4 achieve 73% execution accuracy on complex, real-world database schemas.[8]
+Enterprise environments with hundreds of cryptically-named tables and domain-specific terminology see significantly lower performanceâ€"many organizations report 40-60% accuracy in early agent testing without semantic optimization.

 **Target SLO with Semantic Optimization:** With semantic layer implementation, accuracy improves to 75-85%+.[9]
 However, most enterprises haven't invested in that infrastructure.